 Following the founding of the Association of Demand-side Management Professionals (former name of AESP) in 1990, groups started forming at the regional level in recognition that one size does not fit all when it comes to energy policy and programs.
 Regional Energy Efficiency Organizations or REEOs such as NEEA, NEEP, MEEA, SPEER, SWEEP, SEEA at al acknowledge the regional nature of energy markets (e.g., energy sources, end uses of energy and regulation) as being important to moving the efficiency ball forward.
 For example, homes in the Northeast are heated with oil so weatherization was an important early focus of efficiency programs there, whereas southern regions are concerned with air conditioning loads, making demand response programs important.
 These entities carry out work funded through various sources such as utility consortia, federal agencies and various advocacy groups, to support policy development, program design and implementation.
 Most importantly, they serve as important regional knowledge transfer and networking platforms for energy efficiency professionals closer to home.

 Jim Rogers, former Duke Energy CEO

 Jim Rogers was one of the industry’s most visionary utility company CEOs and was one of the first leaders in the energy industry to speak about climate change and the changes needed to address it.
 He embraced sustainability and efficiency as important objectives.
-He not only talked the talk, but he led Duke Energy and its predecessor companies to lower greenhouse gas emissions and expand renewable energy investments.
+He not only talked the talk, but he led Duke Energy and its companies to lower greenhouse gas emissions and expand renewable energy investments.
 Jim was a model for many future generations of utility and energy services industry leaders to emulate.